shuheng-cao/MatrixCalculator/README.md

 # MatrixCalculator

-### *Warning: This APP is built on iPhone 7 and haven't been adapted for other version.
+### *Warning: This APP is built on iPhone 7 and above haven't been adapted for older version.
 Sorry for any inconvenience.*

 * ## Quick Presentation